-If you are confident at riding scooters, you could hire one in Thong Sala, the town right by the wharf, and ride over to Thong Nai Pan – the trip takes about 30 minutes and the road is windy, but it is in good condition.
+If you are confident with riding scooters, you could hire one in Thong Sala, the town right by the wharf, and ride over to Thong Nai Pan – the trip takes about 30 minutes and the road is windy, but it is in good condition.

 Where to Eat in Thong Nai Pan

-There isn’t a massive dining scene in Thong Nai Pan but I did try a number of places during my six night stay.
+There isn’t a massive dining scene in Thong Nai Pan but I did try a number of places during my six-night stay.
 These were my culinary highlights:

 My number one spot goes to the whole deep-fried fish with pepper and garlic that I had on my first night at Ram and Pha Restaurant in Thong Nai Pan Yai – holy wow this fish had so much flavor!
-This was the one restaurant that I enjoyed in Thong Nai Pan Yai – the Thong Nai Pan Noi restaurants are generally better.
+This was the one restaurant that I enjoyed in Thong Nai Pan Yai – I found that the Thong Nai Pan Noi restaurants are generally better.

-Second place goes to the Gorgonzola Ravioli from That’s Amore in Thong Nai Pan Noi.
+Second place goes to the gorgonzola ravioli from That’s Amore in Thong Nai Pan Noi.
 I’m a sucker for gorgonzola and I always tend to crave pasta most when it is hard to get (like in Asia).
 If you are a pasta or pizza lover – this place is legit.